MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ### Usage by time period

-This chart shows you the number of active users or tenants that have opened or used this app across different time periods.
+The **Usage by time period** chart shows you the number of active users or tenants that have opened or used this app across different time periods.

  :::image type="content" source="../../assets/images/tdp/usage-by-time-period.png" alt-text="Period":::